 The dry fly action on the Creeks is good.
 Fish are rising to Midges and Baetis.
 The nymph fishing has been good as there are plenty of fish in the Creeks.

-There are now fair to good Midge hatches and they are occurring in the mornings.
+There are now fair to good Midge hatches and they are occurring in the mornings and sometimes again in the afternoons.
 My favorite Midge patterns have been: our Captive Midge, a Harrop CDC Hanging Midge, a Buzz's CDC Midge, a Harrop CDC Emerging Midge or a Harrop Gray Adult Midge all in sizes 20 to 22.
 A great pattern to trail off any of these is Gary's Midge Pupa, a WD-40, a Miracle Nymph or a Zebra Midge all in sizes 18 to 22.

 The Baetis hatches are sparse on clear bright days and good on dark days.
 My favorite patterns are Max's Baetis Dun (18 or 20), a CDC Baetis Compara Dun (18 or 20), a Harrop CDC Baetis Biot Dun (20) or a Harrop CDC Biot Emerger (20).

 The Nymph fishing has been good.
 There are various Mayfly nymphs available to the fish along with Midge Larva and Pupa, Scuds, Sow Bugs and Caddis Larva.
 Midge Larva and Midge Pupa patterns, Sawyer Pheasant Tails, Scuds, Sow Bugs, Caddis Larva and WD-40's have all been very effective.

 Most of the flies suggested above are locally tied and have been developed especially for the Paradise Valley Spring Creeks by the Spring Creek Specialists Fly Shop.

 We now have over 500 patterns just for the Paradise Valley Spring Creeks, including 65 patterns by Rene Harrop.